 Chaos and Change

-I have facilitated over 20 Artist Way groups (ala Julia Cameron).
-I also participated in a 3-day Artist Way Program facilitated by Julia herself.
+I have facilitated over 20 Artist Way groups (al'a Julia Cameron).
+I also participated in a 3-day Artist Way Program at a spa in Austin, Texas, facilitated by Julia herself.
 I am reminded of her many lessons.
-For example, when you hit an artistic "U-turn", similar to ‘hitting the wall’ in our personal lives, she recommended turning to simple things like walking, meditating, making soups, breads, and pies ... in contrast the chaos that thunders outside your door.
-I add to that making time to listen to your favorite music.
+For example, when you hit an artistic "U-turn", similar to ‘hitting the wall’ in our personal lives, she recommended turning to simple things like walking, meditating, cleaning out closets, making soups, breads, and pies ...in contrast to the chaos that thunders outside your door.
+I add to that reading & making time for favorite music.
 This creates a space, a time for rest and integration of lessons learned.
 Returning to simple restorative practice fills the creative bucket as it returns us to living a creative life.
 When that bread comes out of the oven, voila!
 We are enlivened.
 When I lose touch with 'soulful living’, I become ungrounded in my life as well as in my creativity.
 Unmoored.
-The pandemic has hit our whole culture and people feel it as described above.
+The pandemic has hit our whole culture and people feel this mind-bending shift in our common reality.
 Truly, art reflects life and life reflects art.
 I keep relearning this.

 Newly energized, I tackled a long-held dream of re-branding my artist self, hired support to update social media sites and begin a process of creating a newly thought out professional business of making art, rather than running from one thing to the other, squeezing in a few hours here and there to paint.
 This in turn has led to streamlining how I organize my entire calendar, clinic, studio and personal time.
 I am eating better, sleeping better, feeling calmer.
 A new day awaits.
 How about you?
 What are you learning from the new world order we are living in?